mountetna/metis-cip-utils/README.md

 ### Data integrity.

-It is very important that our data has md5 hashes associated with in.
+It is very important that our data has md5 hashes associated with it.
 In the local scanning step above an md5 hash will be generated on the scan.
 If our partners on the remote end have created md5 hashes we can load those as well.
-The comparison of the hashes will happen in the previous "difference" step if the hashes are already present.
+The comparison of the hashes will happen in the previous 'difference' step if the hashes are already present.

 Some times the remote hashes are in an `md5checksum.txt` file.
 We need to load these hashes into the Redis DB that contains the remote file data.